equinusocio/astorinomattia.com/src/blog/details-element-the-native-html-trigger.md

   style="height: 200px; width: 100%;">
 </iframe>

 If you inspect the code, you can notice that there is an `open` attribute that is being added when the content is expanded.
-Well, this is the key point of this story, with this attribute we can build a lot of UI widgets without using javascript at all (this doesn't mean you don't need js at all)
+Well, this is the key point of this story, with this attribute we can build a lot of UI widgets without using javascript (this doesn't mean you don't need js at all)

 <img title="The open attribute is added and removed by the browser, based on the state" data-src="/images/stories/details-devtool.png">